Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the full burden.
-It discloses that the operation is a read (fetch), mentions the response includes version, stats, install command, and SKILL.md content, and states it's free to use.
-No contradictions.
+With no annotations, the description carries full burden for behavioral traits.
+It discloses that the tool returns metadata and optional SKILL.md body, mentions response includes version, stats, install command, and SKILL.md content, and states free usage.
+It implies read-only operation by 'Fetch', but does not explicitly confirm idempotency or no side effects.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.